L-based numerical linked cluster expansion for square lattice models: A short summary of NLCEs

 where $L(c)$ is the embedding factor, which counts the number of ways per site that cluster $c$ can be embedded on the lattice, and $W_{\mathcal{O}}(c)$ denotes the weight of observable $\mathcal{O}$ in cluster $c$.
 The weights in Eq.~\eqref{eq:nlce} are calculated using the inclusion-exclusion principle:

 with $W_{\mathcal{O}}(c)=\mathcal{O}(c)$ for the smallest cluster.
 This recursive relation ensures that the weight of cluster $c$ includes only the contribution to the observable arising from correlations between all the sites in the particular geometry of cluster $c$.
-The expectation value $\mathcal{O}(c)$ of an observable for cluster $c$, with a many-body density-matrix operator $\hat\rho_c$, is calculated using a full exact diagonalization calculation as $\mathcal{O}(c)=\text{Tr}[\hat{O}\hat\rho_c]$.
-Since the sizes of the matrices involved in full exact diagonalization calculations scale exponentially with the sizes of the clusters considered, identifying all clusters that give the same expectation value $\mathcal{O}(c)$, which we call topologically equivalent clusters, significantly reduces the computational cost of evaluating the sum in Eq.~\eqref{eq:nlce}.
+The expectation value $\mathcal{O}(c)$ of an observable for cluster $c$, with a many-body density-matrix operator $\hat\rho_c$, is calculated using full exact diagonalization:

+The latter is the bottleneck of the NLCE computations, because the sizes of the matrices involved in the full exact diagonalization calculations --- which we carry out using LAPACK --- scale exponentially with the sizes of the clusters considered.
+Identifying all clusters that give the same expectation value $\mathcal{O}(c)$, which we call topologically equivalent clusters, significantly reduces the computational cost of evaluating the sum in Eq.~\eqref{eq:nlce}.

-The convergence of the series in Eq.~(\ref{eq:nlce}) is automatically guaranteed for a finite $N$-sites cluster.
-When all terms are included, using the relation in Eq.~\eqref{eq:weight} and reordering the terms, one gets $\mathcal{O}(c)$~\cite{Tang_2013}.
-However, to obtain the $N \rightarrow \infty$ (thermodynamic-limit) result, which is the limit of interest to describe the properties of experimental systems, the series must be truncated after including a finite number of terms.
+The convergence of the series in Eq.~(\ref{eq:nlce}) is automatically guaranteed for lattices with a finite number of sites $N$.
+When all subclusters are included, using the relation in Eq.~\eqref{eq:weight} and reordering the terms, one gets $\mathcal{O}(c)$~\cite{Tang_2013}.
+However, to obtain the thermodynamic limit ($N \rightarrow \infty$) result, which is the limit of interest to describe the properties of materials, the series must be truncated after including a finite number of terms.
 The truncated sum is expected to provide an accurate prediction for the thermodynamic limit result when the extent of the connected correlations involved for the given observable is smaller than, or of the same order as, the sizes of the clusters included in the sum.
 In that regime, one expects the weights $W_{\mathcal{O}}(c)$ to decrease rapidly with increasing the size of the clusters.
 In fact, an exponential convergence has been observed in unordered phases in thermal equilibrium~\cite{iyer_15}.